 The rates at the Anavilhanas Lodge are full board, with the exclusion of additional drinks, and meals are served buffet style.

-The following morning after a little lie-in we are back again for breakfast, which is equally plentiful, including abundant fresh local fruits and smoothies as well as tasty breads and cassava pancakes.
+The following morning after a little lie-in we are back again at the restaurant for breakfast, which is equally plentiful, including abundant fresh local fruits and smoothies as well as tasty breads and cassava pancakes.

 As during most meals, the guides at the lodge take the time to stop by each table to introduce themselves before the next excursion, and give instructions on where and when to meet for the tour and what to bring along.
 It all has a very personable feel, and we love the passion with which these locals, many of them having grown up in the area, share their expertise and love of the forest.